 - You are comfortable booking a non-refundable cruise within a month or so from departure

-September and October Caribbean sailings can often be a good bet to hold off until within 45 days prior to the cruise to book a fantastic last-minute cruise deal at a non-cancelable rate.
-We’ve seen weeklong last minute Caribbean itineraries out of Florida during this time for just a few hundred dollars.
-Transatlantic and repositioning cruises can be another place to find incredible last-minute values.
-We even scored this this two-week transatlantic cruise for $159!
-At those prices, it would cost more to stay home!
-(See more on off-season bookings in Tip #4.)
+For example, September and October Caribbean sailings can often be a good bet to hold off until within 45 days prior to the cruise to book a fantastic last-minute cruise bargain at a non-cancelable rate.
+We’ve seen weeklong last minute Caribbean itineraries out of Florida during this time for as low as $199!

 3) Do Use a Travel Agent or Third Party